 Improvise, overcome and adapt for success

-Before you jump into buying domains and negotiations with multiple hosting providers check to make sure the basics are covered, free options are leverages and think out of the box for less traditional approaches to these problems.
+Before you jump into buying domains and negotiations with multiple hosting providers, check to make sure the basics are covered, that free options are leveraged, and that less traditional approaches to these problems are also considered.

-Develop a matrix of the country and language issues and then inventory your assets, the search demand and make a decision on the traffic potential of each market and the degree of difficulty reaching it.
-In many cases it may make sense to spend your time increasing performance of multiple non-English markets then to overhaul your whole operation to reach a single English language market.
+Develop a matrix of the country and language issues and inventory your assets.
+Use the search demand in each locale to make a decision on the traffic potential and the degree of difficulty in reaching it.